dgroomes/linux-playground/README.md

    * Start experimenting.
 When you want to detach from this container and return to the dev container, you need to type a special string of characters.
 Read the detailed note in `ssh-container-attach.sh`.
 Now, you have a substantial two-system Linux development and exploration environment that you can freely explore!
+1. Install OpenSSH server in the container
+   * ```shell
+     apt update && apt install openssh-server
+     ```
+   * Interestingly, the installation procedure automatically created the config file `/etc/ssh/sshd_config` and generated
+     cryptographic keys (RSA, ECDSA and ED25519).
+I was expecting to do those actions manually.

+## Notes: SSH

+I have to continually learn and re-learn the basics of SSH because I don't use it frequently.
+I don't do much system
+administration type work.
+It's tedious to relearn the basics from scratch so I would prefer to encode some knowledge in
+this notes section and in the runnable examples in this codebase.